Frida Maanum: 2023–24 season

 On 19 November 2023, Maanum scored her first league goal of the season in a 3–0 away win against Brighton.
 In December 2023, she won the Football Supporters' Association Player of the Year award.

 On 31 March 2024, Maanum collapsed off the ball in the 2023-2024 FA Women's League Cup final.
 She was given oxygen at the scene after being down for around 9 minutes, before being stretchered off.
 Arsenal later reported that she was 'conscious, talking and stable'.
 On 4 April, Arsenal confirmed that she had undergone extensive testing and that there were 'no obvious cardiac causes found'.
 Maanum was fitted with a monitoring device to record her heart function and was cleared to undergo a progressive return to training protocol for a one-week period, before a decision would be made as to when she would return to play.

 2024–25 season

 On 22 September 2024, Maanum scored the early opener in Arsenal's 2–2 draw against Manchester City at Emirates Stadium in their first match of the 2024–25 Women's Super League season.
 On 26 September, she came off the bench to score Arsenal's fourth goal in a 4–0 (4–1 on agg.) victory against BK Häcken, which ensured that Arsenal progressed to the Champions League group stages.

 In November 2024, Maanum won the Emirates goal of the month, for her spectacular goal against Brighton & Hove Albion.

+2025-26 season

+On 1 February 2026, Maanum was named as the 2026 FIFA Women's Champions Cup Player of the Tournament after Arsenal defeated Corinthians 3–2 in the final.